-3.2.13 Rights of Succession
+3.2.12 Rights of Succession

-The owner of burial rights shall, at the time of purchase, designate a successor owner or owners of the interment right in a signed written designation deposited with the District in accordance with Section 9069.20 of the Health and Safety Code.
+The owner of burial rights shall, at the time of purchase, designate a successor owner or owners of the interment right by executing and submitting a Succession of Ownership of Certificate of Burial Right form (Appendix D) to be deposited with the District in accordance with Section 9069.20 of the Health and Safety Code.
 If the owner had neither designated successors at the time of purchase nor subsequently provided the District with a list of successors, the interment right shall pass according to the laws of intestate succession as set forth in Sections 6400 to 6413, inclusive, of the Probate Codes.
 A surviving spouse, registered domestic partner, child, parent, or heir who has an interment right may waive that right in favor of any other relative of the deceased owner or spouse of a relative of the deceased owner.
 Ownership and use of interment rights transferred shall be in compliance with applicable provisions of state and local law and the policies of the District.
 If the owner has no heirs at law, the District shall follow the procedures set forth in Health and Safety Code Section 9069.
 Rights of succession of ownership of interment rights do not confer rights of interment; owners may only designate Eligible Persons or Eligible Non-Resident persons for interment.

-3.2.1.13.1 Notification of Rights of Succession
+3.2.1.12.1 Notification of Rights of Succession